Kneeling may be one of those movements that you've never thought twice about — until you start noticing knee pain when kneeling.

 “If it’s really tight, you can always use a strap, belt, towel or anything else around your ankle to help pull it up,” Yamane says.

 It’s important to be consistent, so make sure to stretch every day to reap all of the benefits.
+Do a three- to five-minute warm-up before doing a deep stretch and stretch after your workout.
 If you're stretching every day and still feeling pain when you try to kneel, it’s worth checking in with a physical therapist.

 “Sometimes muscles are so tight because they’re either weak or compensating for another weak muscle,” Yamane says.
 To fix that, you may need more than just a good stretching routine.